ModDota/moddota.github.io/_articles/abilities/lua-item-tutorial.md

 end
 ```

-IMPORTANT: Make sure you use same name as you defined in your npc_items_custom.txt<br />
+IMPORTANT: Make sure you use same name as you defined in your `npc_items_custom.txt`<br />
 Now next we want to define cooldown and mana cost for our blink staff.
-This can be done through 'npc_items_custom.txt' or through lua.
+This can be done through `npc_items_custom.txt` or through lua.
 Note that everything we define through lua we can manipulate more dynamically.
 For example we could reduce cooldown by half during night time or double the mana cost if player has positive k/d ratio.<br />
-Also advantage of defining them in npc_items_custom.txt is that what ever shows in the store (before player has the item) is the values defined there.
-Also currently there is issue that Manacost will always display the value defined by 'npc_item_custom.txt' but the item will still grey(blue?)-out when your mana is lower than what is defined in lua for mana cost.<br />
+Also advantage of defining them in `npc_items_custom.txt` is that what ever shows in the store (before player has the item) is the values defined there.
+Also currently there is issue that Manacost will always display the value defined by `npc_items_custom.txt` but the item will still grey(blue?)-out when your mana is lower than what is defined in lua for mana cost.<br />
 Because we want things to look smooth lets define some basic parameters we can later over ride in lua as we like:

 ```